ctsit/redcap_oncore_client/README.md

 The data synchronization work has to be done on a regular basis by study staff as new subjects are enrolled.
 Make sure to press `Refresh OnCore data` at the beginning of a synch session.
 You can view the data relevant OnCore data for each record by pressing `View OnCore data` or see the difference between two records by pressing `View Diff`.

-Select the records you want to synchronize, then press `Pull OnCore Subjects` when you have made your selections.
+Select the records you want to synchronize, then press `Pull OnCore Subjects` bring those OnCore records and fields into REDCap.
 As you synchronize enrollees, they will disappear from the list.
-When the list is empty, you REDCap data is in synch with your OnCore data.
+When the list is empty, your REDCap data is in synch with your OnCore data.

 ![Synch Done](img/synch_done.png)